 See All... ⏬

 Survive (1988) and Handle With Care (1989) were released at the time when their musical style was at the height of its popularity, and as a result they achieved their most sales success simultaneously.
 On these albums, they excelled at precision and aggressiveness, giving them the status of contenders in the thrash metal genre.

-Out Of Order (1991) and Live At Hammersmith (1992), their only live album, quickly followed to cash-in on this newfound success.
+Out Of Order (1991) and Live at the Hammersmith Odeon (1992), their only live album, quickly followed to cash-in on this newfound success.
 That success, however, was short lived, for after Lilker left to occupy himself with his new side project Brutal Truth full time, the band never fully recovered.
 Bramante was dismissed and both were replaced with Scott Metaxas and Dave DiPietro (both ex-Prophet).
-Their ill advised continuation attempt, Something Wicked (1993), would be their last studio effort with only the "best of..." compilation Assault And Battery summing up their career in 1997 for they disbanded sometime earlier.
+Their ill advised continuation attempt, Something Wicked (1993), would be their last studio effort with only the "best of..." compilation Assault And Battery summing up their career in 1997 for they disbanded sometime earlier due to exhaustion.

 See Less... ⏫

 The US thrash metal band Nuclear Assault at the Party.San Open Air 2015 in Obermehler-Schlotheim/Germany.

 Love Diskery on your mobile?
 You'll love us on your big screen device too!